Manaslu Circuit Trek Popular

 After lunch, we can take a hike to Manaslu Base Camp or visit Pungyen Monastery, both of which offer stunning views and are great for getting used to the altitude.
 The walk to the monastery takes about 2-3 hours, and it’s a great way to explore the area and learn about the local culture.

-Throughout the day, we keep our pace slow and steady to help our bodies adjust.
-This extra rest will help us feel more comfortable as we continue our journey.
-After a day of exploring and resting, we return to the teahouse in Samagaon, have a warm meal, and prepare for the next leg of the trek.
+Throughout the day we keep our pace slow and steady to help our bodies adjust.
+This extra rest will help us feel more comfortable as we continue our journey After a day of exploring and resting we return to the teahouse in Samagaon, have a warm meal and prepare for the next leg of the trek.

 Day 10: Trek to Samdo (3,875m)

-After a restful day in Samagaon, we are ready to continue our journey.
-Today, we trek to Samdo, a small village at a higher altitude.
-The trail starts by crossing barren hills and walking through a wide valley, with Manaslu towering above us.
+After a restful day in Samagaon we are ready to continue our journey Today we trek to Samdo a small village at a higher altitude.
+The trail starts by crossing barren hills and walking through a wide valley with Manaslu towering above us.
 The landscape becomes more rugged and beautiful as we go higher.

 The walk is mostly gentle uphill, with a few rocky paths along the way.
 We pass small stone houses and Tibetan-style monasteries, which make the journey feel peaceful and spiritual.
 Along the way, we can see yaks grazing and local people carrying goods.